'One Chip Challenge': Social Media Trend Involving Spicy Chips Lands Lodi Students In Emergency Room

 LODI (CBS13) — Multiple Lodi High School students were sent to the hospital after participating in a social media trend called the “One Chip Challenge,” the school’s principal confirmed Wednesday.

+“We need to watch our kids more,” explained parent Rebecca Crouson.
+“It’s kind of dumb because there is better ways to entertain themselves.”

 The “One Chip Challenge” — created by chip brand Paqui — has been a popular trend on video sharing sites like TikTok and YouTube.
 According to Paqui’s website, Carolina Reapers and Scorpion Peppers are used to spice up the chips.
-Participants usually record themselves eating the chip and their reaction to it.READ MORE: 2 Injured, 2 Arrested In South Sacramento Shooting
+Participants usually record themselves eating the chip and their reaction to it.READ MORE: 'It's Frightening': Family Thankful For Arrest Eight Months After Woman's Murder At Sacramento Light Rail Station

+“Those two peppers have been rated as 2 million Scoville units and jalapeño is somewhere around 5,000 so they are around 400 times hotter than a jalapeño,” explained Marshall Medical Center’s Dr. Bret Christiansen.

+So what kind of symptoms could people experience from the challenge?
+Dr. Christiansen explained it differs for everybody but could bring serious consequences.

 “Anyone found in possession of these ‘chips’ from this point will be sent home immediately and will receive progressive consequences,” he said. “[Lodi High families], please discuss this with your students to ensure that they do not take part in this activity while at school.”